StefanoRausch/normalizer.scss/README.md

 > With this approach you only need to `@extend` the placeholder in discussion.
 Sweet!

-One caveat : the `[hidden]` attribute can not be converted to a placeholder selector and hence I have to revert to the standard approach for inclusion / exclusion of this attribute in the final `CSS` output.
-An acceptable trade off.
+<small>Caveat : the `[hidden]` attribute can not be converted to a placeholder selector and hence I have to revert to the standard approach for inclusion / exclusion of this attribute in the final `CSS` output.
+An acceptable trade off.</small>

 Have a look at the [Literate Source Code][] [version](_normalizer.scss.md) as well as at the resulting clean `Sass` counterpart.
 For the more sceptical guys : check out the ( simple ) test files and let me know, if you find any flaws.